judepark/judepark0/src/articles/2016-12-01---What-is-Fair-Design-And-Why-Do-I-Base-My Design-Process-Around-It/index.md

 ---
-title: "Founding the Fair Design Methodlogy"
+title: "What is Fair Design?
+And Why Do I Base My Design Process Around It?"
 url: ""
 date: "2016-12-01"
 tags: ["Animals", "Chicago", "Zoos"]